Table of Contents

 For what it’s worth, a sales enablement platform is one of the more straightforward ways to start figuring out the true costs of your content because it can close the loop across marketing, sales, and your customers by bringing content and data together to provide actionable information on what works, what doesn’t, and why.
 You can learn more about Highspot’s industry-leading platform in our short videos.

-Shawnna is Director of Marketing at Highspot.
+Shawnna Sumaoang is the former VP of Marketing at Highspot.
 Her background is in strategic development and execution of marketing and communications programmes in the technology industry.
 Shawnna’s current mission is to elevate the role of sales enablement to a critical business function charged with driving radical improvement in sales effectiveness.

 Related Resources